Information about centres

 Cobham Juvenile Justice Centre

-Cobham Juvenile Justice Centre is the principal remand centre in NSW for males aged 15 years and over, and manages admissions for Emu Plains Juvenile Justice Centre.
-The centre accommodates up to 85 young people and is located at Werrington in Western Sydney.
+Cobham Juvenile Justice Centre is the principal remand centre in NSW for males aged 15 years and over.
+The centre accommodates up to 105 young people and is located at Werrington in Western Sydney.
 It was opened in June 1980.
 The young people are predominately from the Sydney metropolitan area.
 The centre offers a range of health, educational and spiritual services to the young people in custody.

 Great Western Highway and Water Street